W.H.A.L.E. CHECK Program is All About Child Passenger Safety (CPS)

 Bookmarks with child passenger seat guidelines on one side and seat belt safety tips for drivers on the other are available to local libraries for patrons to receive free-of-charge.

-Download and share “The Adventures in Car Seat Safety!” with the recommended CPS car seat guidelines in a printable PDF flyer.
+Download and share “The Adventures in Car Seat Safety!” with the recommended CPS car seat guidelines in a printable flyer.